 One could very well argue that what I was doing on a night like this was...
 Immoral, at best...

-I get that.
-But, I honestly don't care enough to stop.
+I got that...
+But I didn't care enough to stop.

-"My hands are full, as you can see.
-Get it instead."
-I ordered, raising a hand to the barely recognizable man holding a beer and standing by the entrance.
+"My hands are full," I stated.
+"You get it instead," I requested of the unrecognizable man holding a beer and standing by the entrance.

-"NO!"
-My eyes widened when her right palm flew to her lips, likely stifling her vomit.
+"No!"
+My eyes widened as her right palm flew to her lips, stifling her vomit.
 "NOT ON MY FLOOR!"
-I ordered, dragging her to the bathroom as fast as I could.
+I yelled out, dragging her to the bathroom.

 ~

-The living room had gotten chillier when I walked back into it, probably because I had less clothing on me now, having forsaken the sweater I wore earlier which was now soggily sitting in my sink, drenched in a stranger's vomit.
+The living room had gotten chillier when I walked back into it.
+Probably because I had less clothing on me now.
+I had forsaken the sweater I wore earlier, and it was now sitting soggily in my sink, drenched in a stranger's vomit.

-What wasn't too fine was the earful I gave that woman right after she got off me...
-It's not like she meant to puke on me.
+What wasn't too fine was the earful I gave that woman right after she got off of me.

-I took in a deep breath, straightened my back and brushed a lock of my short brown hair behind my ear as I scanned the room.
+I took in a deep breath, watching as she went to check on Holly.
+I straightened my back, taking in a deep breath as I scanned the room.

 Loud music blasted through the entire place, making the walls vibrate.
-The lights were dim; and I don't know who it was that brought party lights, but someone did, and I needed to talk to them about it.
+The lights were dim; I don't know who it was that brought party lights, but someone did, and I needed to talk to them about it.
 The entire place reeked of sweat and alcohol.
-The police have probably been called on us by now.
-And the number of strangers currently existing in this cramped apartment of mine was nothing short of outrageous.
+And the police have surely been called on us by now.

-Worst is that the one responsible for this absolute fucking mess was none other than myself.
+Yet I couldn't.
+Because the one responsible for this absolute fucking mess was none other than me.
+My fucking self.

 "Hey," I felt a hand on my shoulder, sending chills down my spine.
-I instinctively stepped back, disconnecting their hand from my shoulder before I turned to them, clenching my fists as I maintained a neutral expression.
+I instinctively stepped back, disconnecting their hand from my shoulder.
+I turned to them, clenching my fists as I maintained a neutral expression.

 "Are you really okay with this?"
 The person asked.
 He was another unrecognizable invitee.

 "Hm?
 What's up?"
-I mustered up a pleasant expression.
+I mustered up a pleasant expression, hiding my lightly shivering hands behind my back.

 The stranger's words echoed through the room.

-Initially, I thought the echo was all in my head.
-But the silence lasted for too many seconds, making me look around, only to find out that I had gained a quiet audience.
+I thought the echo was all in my head.
+But the silence lasted too many seconds.
+I looked around, only to find out that I had gained a quiet audience.
+All these shadowy people, whose faces were blank to my gaze, ogling me.

 The music had stopped.